lauraredmondson/CodeFirstGirlsSheffield-Python-Intro/Projects/Project_descriptions.md

 - Show the differences (increases/ decreases) between happiness scores for each country between 2015 and 2016

-- Create a program that allows users to search for a country and return the happiness score

 #### Example code for 2016 file
 ```python